Burial laws · New York

 Burial laws in New York

-New York has no statewide ban on burial on private property, but local regulations frequently apply, and the state sanitary code sets required distances from water sources.
-A burial permit is required, and the death must be registered with the local registrar.
+New York has no statewide ban on burial on private property — the state's own cemetery regulator confirms it — but local regulations frequently apply, and the state sanitary code sets required distances from water sources.
+A burial or removal permit is required before interment (Public Health Law §§4140, 4145), issued by the district registrar after the death certificate is filed — and issued only to a funeral director.

 - Home / family burial

-- New York has no statewide ban on burial on private property, but local regulations frequently apply, and the state sanitary code sets required distances from water sources.
+- New York has no statewide ban on burial on private property — the state's own cemetery regulator confirms it — but local regulations frequently apply, and the state sanitary code sets required distances from water sources.

 - Permits